ajread4/thm_writeups_publish/Skynet.md

 </body>
 </html>
 ```
-It didnt look like anything special was on the first page.
+It didnt look like anything special was on the first page of the supposed CMS.
 I ran gobuster against the site and found some more interesting directories to investigate.
 ```
 ajread@aj-ubuntu:~/TryHackMe/practice$ gobuster -u http://[REDACTED]/[REDACTED]/ -w /home/ajread/resources/wordlists/SecLists/Discovery/Web-Content/common.txt